MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/chart-effects-3d-bevel-and-other-report-builder.md

  Three-dimensional effects can be applied to individual charts, and it is possible to display both two-dimensional and three-dimensional charts on the same report.

  For all chart types, you can add three-dimensional effects to a chart area in the **Chart Area Properties** dialog box by selecting **Enable 3D**.
-For more information, see [Add 3D Effects to a Chart &#40;Report Builder&#41;](chart-effects-add-3d-effects-report-builder.md).
+For more information, see [Add 3D Effects to a Chart &#40;Power BI Report Builder&#41;](chart-effects-add-3d-effects-report-builder.md).

  Another way to add visual impact to charts is by adding bevel, emboss and texture styles in bar, column, pie and doughnut charts.
 For more information, see [Add Bevel, Emboss, and Texture Styles to a Chart &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/chart-effects-add-bevel-emboss-or-texture-report-builder).